What’s in a name? The story of Revelstoke’s Mt. Begbie - Salmon Arm Observer

 “Those are mistakes that our government profoundly regrets and are determined to set right.
 The treatment of the Tsilhqot’in chiefs represents a betrayal of trust, an injustice that you have carried for more than 150 years,” said Trudeau at the time.

-Last spring, New Westminster councillors passed a motion to remove Judge Begbie’s statue from the front of the provincial courthouse.
+Last spring, New Westminster city council passed a motion to remove Judge Begbie’s statue from the front of the provincial courthouse.

 “From the Tsilhqot’in perspective, Judge Begbie represents a legacy of betrayal, pain and tragedy for our people,” said Chief Joe Alphonse, tribal chair of the Tsilhqot’in, after the council vote.